JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/udf.md

 KSQL supports creating User Defined Scalar Functions (UDFs) and User Defined Aggregate Functions (UDAFs) via custom jars that are uploaded to the `ext/` directory of the KSQL installation.
-At start up time KSQL scans the jars in the directory looking for any classes that annotated with `@UdfDescription` (UDF) or `@UdafDescription` (UDAF).
+At start up time, KSQL scans the jars in the directory looking for any classes that annotated with `@UdfDescription` (UDF) or `@UdafDescription` (UDAF).
 Classes annotated with `@UdfDescription` are scanned for any public methods that